shortcipher3/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 FP32 OpenVINO IR          | 200 MB     | 1.5 seconds             | 1.5 seconds          | 1.5 seconds
 FP16 OpenVINO IR          | 100 MB     | 1.4 seconds             | 1.4 seconds          | 1.9 seconds

+The model size increased for the intermediate representation model from the original, that doesn't concern me, I am familiar with optimizations that increase the model size to perform more efficient inference by for example running a batch of images through at once.

 I'm a little surprised that OpenVINO's performance is just on par with tensorflow's performance on a cpu.
-I would still expect it to be better on MYRIAD, GPU, or FPGA.

 Based on the timing my model will not be running in real-time on my CPU for this project, it will be running offline.
-Some applications may require real-time, in which case different hardware or a different model should be explored.
+Some applications may require real-time, in which case different hardware and/or a different model should be explored.

 ## Assess Model Use Cases